symbol/symbol-docs/source/guides/network/creating-a-private-test-net.rst

     ./cmds/clean-data; Delete all of the blockchain and cache data, keeping the configuration and generated keys.
     ./cmds/clean-all; Clean the data and additionally will remove the generated keys and the configuration generated from these keys.
     ./cmds/run-api-recovery; Run the API recovery service.
-    ./cmds/setup-network; This will create the nemesis block and generate all the config files if they do not already exist on disk.
+    ./cmds/setup-network; Create the nemesis block and generate all the config files if they do not already exist on disk.
-    ./cmds/start-all; Creates config and nemesis if it doesn't exist and starts up all services.
+    ./cmds/start-all; Create config and nemesis if it doesn't exist and starts up all services.
     ./cmds/start-api-db; Start the MongoDB instance and configure schema/indexes if needed.
     ./cmds/start-api-node; Start the API node.
     ./cmds/start-catapult-api; Start the API node and REST gateway services.